occisn/excel-problem-solving/README.md

 When possible, several solutions are presented:
 - spreadsheet capabilities (use of rows and columns),
 - one-liner based on recursion,
-- one-liner based on 2-cell accumulator,
+- one-liner based on array formulas: SEQUENCE, without LET
-- one-liner based on array formulas.
+- one-liner based on array formulas: SEQUENCE + 2-cell accumulator, without LET

 ## Table of contents